alexirpan/alexirpan.github.io/_posts/2021-05-10-world-can-change.markdown

 with your friends.
 I mean, you should *totally* still complain about it.
 Complaining is fun.
 But you can (and should) also take agency to fix it.
 My guess is that most people reading this have more power than they realize.

+Not every battle is worth fighting, but that doesn't mean you should ignore the battles you could be fighting.